 In addition to the considerable cost of attending school, you might also have to figure in the cost of applying for MBA programs, and those fees can vary widely.

 At Utah State, applying for the one-year MBA program comes with a non-refundable application fee of $55.
-Contrast that with the cost of applying to Harvard Business School’s MBA program, which can cost up to $250—although Harvard does waive the application fee for active-duty military.
+Contrast that with the cost of applying to Harvard Business School’s MBA program, which can cost up to $250—although Harvard does waive the application fee for active-duty military and based on need.